-HA 518 The U.S. healthcare delivery system is unique in many ways from that of other developed countries.
+The U.S. healthcare delivery system is unique in many ways from that of other developed countries.
 The system is comprised of a number of subsystems that loosely work together towards a common goal to promote the health and welfare of the population.
 This course explores the social, political, economic, technological, legal, key stakeholders, and environmental factors that influence the health care delivery system in the U.S. Focus is placed on the factors affecting the need, access, and use of services; factors related to healthcare costs; quality assessment and quality assurance; the impact of legal, regulatory, and accreditation actions; and financing of care through private health insurance and governmental programs.
 Major influences in the advances and other changes to the health services system are evaluated with pertinent references to the Patient Protection and Affordable Care Act (ACA).
 The effects of medical education, scientific advances, rising costs, changing population demographics, and American values and assumptions regarding health care are covered.
 Role of population health management and public health on health care systems and practices are explored.

-HA 532 Healthcare Services and Systems for Diverse Populations3 cr.
+HA 532 Healthcare Services and Systems for Diverse Populations . . . . . .
+3 cr.
 This is a broad-based course in the sociology and anthropology of medicine and health.
 The course will focus on the social, cultural and behavioral aspects of health-related issues and their implications for health administration.
 Topics will also include gender, race and culture issues in health care.

-HA 533 Managerial Epidemiology.....3 cr.
-Epidemiology is the study of the distribution and determinants of health in populations, and the application of this study to improve health outcomes.
+and the application of this study to improve health outcomes.
 It is the basic science of public health.
 This course introduces students to the field of public health epidemiology, emphasizing methods for assessing factors associated with the distribution and etiology of health and disease.
 The ultimate goals of epidemiology are to determine the scale and nature of human health problems, identify solutions to prevent disease and improve the health of the entire population.
 This course will focus on the principles of epidemiology and the application for epidemiology in the management of health care organizations.